Pawn-Storm-Team/Pawn-Storm/README.md

 ## Work Summary

   Max Van Raden wrote the AI and wrote the piece check functions, the agnostic check functions, and the function for determining whether or not the king is check.
+He also wrote the generate_moves function for each piece, which returns the legal moves an individual piece can make and is used as part of the larger gen_moves function

   John Bedette wrote the interface, designed the game loop and developed associated functionality, and worked on the piece check functions and the king check function.
+He also wrote the gen_moves function that creates a vector list of all legal moves in a given board state, which is needed both for the AI and to determine checkmate.

   Development was done largely in tandem, and both team members participated in bug fixing, testing, and developing beyond what is listed above.